Skip to main content

 ...

 The API client does not need to validate tokens.
 API services must perform token validation themselves.
-If the API client receives a token from another source and needs to validate the JWT token, or needs to check details in the token, such as user ID expiration, then the client can use the /auth/query endpoint provided by the service.
+If the API client receives a token from another source and needs to validate the JWT, or needs to check details in the token, such as user ID expiration, then the client can use the /auth/query endpoint provided by the service.

 The JSON response contains the following fields: